SQL Server v.Next (Denali) : Contained Databases

 There are some other entities covered by the DMV that I didn't treat here, such as Assembly, Type, Full-text Index, Database DDL Trigger, and Audit Specification, but if you are using these items, you should see them show up in the list as well (and you can adjust the query to include any relevant information from those catalog views).

 There are obviously plenty of angles to work on, and it will likely take several versions to get to all of them.
-Having linked servers and agent at the database level, for example, could be very interesting.
-I can sense the level of investment here and have witnessed the team's excitement first hand, so I am looking forward to the evolution of this feature over the next few major releases.
+Having linked servers and jobs at the database level, for example, could be very interesting.
+I can sense the level of investment here and have witnessed the team's excitement firsthand, so I am looking forward to the evolution of this feature over the next few major releases.
+(In 2020: LOL.)